Virus sends economies plunging; glimmer of hope on treatment

-Science, meanwhile, provided a glimmer of hope when a biotech company announced that an experimental drug proved effective in a government study against the virus that has killed close to 220,000 people worldwide.
-Stocks rallied around the globe on word of what could be the first proven treatment.
+Scientists, meanwhile, announced that an experimental drug has proved effective against the virus that has killed close to 220,000 people worldwide, reducing the time it takes for patients to recover.
+Stocks rallied on news of the first treatment shown to work in a major government study.

-Confirmed infections around the world reached more than 3.1 million, including 1 million cases and almost 60,000 deaths in the U.S., according to a tally by Johns Hopkins University.
+Confirmed infections globally reached more than 3.1 million, including 1 million cases and almost 60,000 deaths in the U.S., according to a tally by Johns Hopkins University.
 The true toll is believed to be much higher because of limited testing, differences in counting the dead and concealment by some governments.

-Amid the lockdowns that have closed factories and businesses from coast to coast, the U.S. said that the gross domestic product, or economic output, shrank at an annual rate of 4.8% in the January-March period, the sharpest quarterly drop since the global meltdown of more than a decade ago.
+Amid the lockdowns that have closed factories and businesses from coast to coast, the U.S. said that its gross domestic product, or output of goods and services, shrank at an annual rate of 4.8% in the January-March period, the sharpest quarterly drop since the global meltdown of more than a decade ago.

 And the worst is yet to come: The Congressional Budget Office has estimated that the GDP of the world’s biggest economy will plunge at a 40% annual rate during the three-month period that ends in June.

-Claims for unemployment benefits in the U.S. are set to be released Thursday, with economists estimating perhaps 1 in 6 American workers have been thrown out of a job over the past six weeks.
+The latest figures on people applying for unemployment benefits in the U.S. are set to be released Thursday, with economists estimating perhaps 1 in 6 American workers have lost their jobs over the past six weeks.

 The U.S. unemployment rate for April will come out at the end of next week, and economists have forecast that it could range as high as 20% — a level not seen since the Depression.